AIgatha/AIgathaContracts/README.md

 |5|Publicsale-2|2018-07-16 00:00:00|1531670400|2018-07-31 23:59:59|1533052799|10,000|

 ### Crowdsale schedule modification

-After the end of crowdfunding, if the threshold is not reached, the crowdfunding period will only be extended once.
+The crowdfunding will be only extended once if we fail to reach the threshold at the end of the first fundraising.
 ```javascript
 function extendSaleTime() onlyOwner public {
   require(!saleActive());